kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 // CookieConfig defines the configuration for cookie-based session persistence. type CookieConfig struct {
+    // Name defines the name of the cookie used for session persistence.
+    // If not specified, a unique cookie name will be generated.
+    // Users should avoid reusing cookie names to prevent unintended
+    // consequences, such as rejection or unpredictable behavior.
+    //
+    // Support: Extended
+    //
+    // +optional
+    Name *HeaderName `json:"name,omitempty"`

     // LifetimeType specifies whether the cookie has a permanent or
     // session-based lifetime.
 A permanent cookie persists until its
     // specified expiry time, defined by the Expires or Max-Age cookie